rutvora/PS_Helper/README.md

 9. See Commands below

 **_Commands:_**
-_Note:_ paste whatever you copied from chrome where I've written cookie
+_Note:_ paste whatever you copied from chrome where I've written cookie and make sure you are using the correct binary
-_Windows Users: _ Use scraper.exe instead of ./scraper
-_Mac Users: _ Use ./scraper_mac instead of ./scraper

 Create csv file
-`./scraper -g "cookie"` (with quotes)
+`./<binary> -g "cookie"` (with quotes, don't forget to replace <binary> with the binary that you downloaded)
 Update List (from the same csv file)
-`./scraper -u "cookie"` (with quotes)
+`./<binary> -u "cookie"` (with quotes ,don't forget to replace <binary> with the binary that you downloaded)